philsturgeon/awesome-earth/README.md

 - [atmosfair](https://www.atmosfair.de/) - Calculate the footprint for flights and buy compensation or donate to offset any number of carbon emissions.
 Tax-deductible in Germany.
 ## Home-Improvements
+- [All Green](https://www.all-green.co.uk/) - A selection of environmentally friendly products for the home, garden, pets and other stuff.
 - [Barry](https://getbarry.co/) - Få et smart strømforbrug.
 Udskift din gamle el-leverandør med en app til din strøm.

 - [Domestic Renewable Heat Incentive (RHI)](https://www.gov.uk/domestic-renewable-heat-incentive) - You could get money towards renewable heating costs in your home.
 You can claim for biomass boilers, solar water heating, heat pumps.
 Payments are made for 7 years and are based on the amount of renewable heat made by your heating system.